TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 https://user-images.githubusercontent.com/99741385/168145809-91e5f1ba-2a12-4003-8366-1bf8def09ab3.mp4

 Documentation is included in [the script](macros/arch.notebrowser.moon).

+### Git Signs
+**This script is still work in progress.
+It's stable, but there are still some features to be added.**

+If the subtitle file is part of a git repository, this script can parse the git diff relative to some other commit (or any ref, really) and highlight the lines which were marked as changed.
+This can be useful when reviewing edits made by another member, or when proofreading one's edits before pushing.

 ## Scripts for Timing
 These scripts aren't in DependencyControl, since I can imagine that they'll mostly be useful to me.